pap-stavros/A-CHIP-8-Interpreter/README.md

 ## About
 CHIP-8 emulator written in C++ with Raylib. <br>
 This emulator/interpreter provides a modern implementation with cycle-accurate timing and original hardware quirks.
+The emulator now requires you to have a ROMs/ directory under /CHIP8

 ## Controls
 ```